-Judges will be staying at a local hotel but will be out of sight other than arriving and departing the hotel.
-During this arrival and departure, we ask that contestants or contestants families do not approach our judging staff.
+We ask that contestants or contestants families do not approach our judging staff.
 Judges are instructed not to exchange conversation with any pageant competitor until after the competition that the contestant is competing in has been crowned.

 Dress Code for Crown & Banner: We appreciate modest dress.
 Although we expect our teens to be teens, we ask that no strapless shirts, tank tops, or mid drift tops are worn for appearances.
 No plunging necklines.
 Skirts and shorts should be of modest length.

 Tattoos should be covered.
 Earrings may be worn; however, all other piercings should be removed when wearing crown and sash.